Report of meeting held on Saturday 10 February 2018

 Poor houses were established in each parish.
 In Pelynt the poor house was attached to the churchyard, and may formerly have been the Church House where ale was brewed for festivals.
 The recently restored Guildhouse in Poundstock had bedsits for 7 families downstairs, with a schoolroom upstairs.

 Later these were replaced by workhouses, designed to receive those unable to work, to provide a “haven of last resort”.
 They were not intended to be too comfortable, so families were split up, men and women having separate quarters and children housed apart from parents.
 Work was provided for those capable of it, and medical care for those who were not.
 Often those who lived outside the workhouse were not much better off than those inside it, but relatives and neighbours helped each other as much as they could.
 Storms at sea, crop failure, the death or injury of a wage earner could all mean destitution, and those without family support such as miners working away from their homes were particularly vulnerable.

-The meeting closed with the raffle, tea and cakes.
+Carole was thanked for her fascinating talk, as usual packed with illuminating detail.
+The meeting ended with the raffle, tea and cakes.